 Applications (or Apps) for secure communications also make life much easier for sharing your thoughts in confidence or sharing files that you do not want seen by others; apps such as WhatsApp, Telegram, Signal – Private Messenger.
 What’s important about these?
-They use end-to-end encryption, that said if you leave your devise used to access these apps unlocked others can view the now unencrypted messages.
+They use end-to-end encryption, that said if you leave the device you use to access these apps unlocked others can view the now unencrypted messages.
 So make sure all your electronic devices automatically lock with a password or pin.
 Also if you backup your messages, make sure the backups are encrypted.
 While you are considering your devices, also consider employing anti-virus for your mobile devices to protect from cyber criminals taking them over.

-File sharing applications – rather than take your presentation with you, why not send it ahead of time.
+Rather than take your presentation with you, why not send it ahead of time?
 Making use of Google Drive, Microsoft OneDrive, Dropbox or Apple iCloud are great ways for sharing but also collaboration.
 Always think of looking at the security features offered and switch them on, consider deploying two factor authentication when logging in.
-Remember nothing is infallible, if you have left you passwords in a little black book in your drawer desk, then others can access it and your data, beware of your insider threats.
+Remember nothing is infallible, if you have left you passwords in a little black book in your desk drawer, then others can access it and your data, beware of your insider threats.
 You could consider using password keepers or managers.

 Whilst away from the office consider avoiding free use wifi hotspots in hotels, airports, etc, when inputting passwords and sharing sensitive data.
-If you can’t avoid it considering using a cheap to buy VPN – virtual private network.
+If you can’t avoid it, consider using a cheap to buy VPN – virtual private network.
 It effectively creates a private tunnel across a public network, securing your transactions and Internet traffic from others on the same network.

 The opportunities are boundless.
 If you apply the right security stance it could save you time, improve your opportunities and ensure the safety of your documents and ideas.
 It also lets you record what you sent to who and when.
 Something that may help you with even more scrutiny about protecting your customers data in the modern world.